EHfive/uefi-toys/README.md

 ## reset

-An UEFI application to set [OSIndications](https://uefi.org/specs/UEFI/2.10/08_Services_Runtime_Services.html#exchanging-information-between-the-os-and-firmware) flags and reset system.
+A UEFI application to set [OSIndications](https://uefi.org/specs/UEFI/2.10/08_Services_Runtime_Services.html#exchanging-information-between-the-os-and-firmware) flags and reset system.

 You can also set default command-line options with environment variable `UEFI_RESET_DEFAULT_CMD` at compile-time.